iljakalistratov/WebEngineering_DHBW/README.md

 It is essential to type or copy it to the .env file.
 Without it this application will not work properly.

 ## Known Isssues (Already working on fixes)
-- You need to press enter 2 or 3 times, to load the article
+- You may need to press Enter multiple times (2 - 4), to load the article properly
 - CSS Bug if screensize is 1080p in combination with an small article